VISITING RULES, MUSEUM OF THE SECOND WORLD WAR IN GDAŃSK

-- There is a fee charged for visiting the Museum Exhibitions and for attending any events in the Museum’s programme offer.
+- There is a fee charged for visiting the Museum Exhibitions and for attending any events in the Museum programme.

-- The fee rates are given in the price list published on the Museum website: www.muzeum1939.pl and displayed at the ticket offices on site.
+- The price list is published on the Museum website: www.muzeum1939.pl and displayed at the on-site ticket office.

 - There are also free events organised by the Museum in line with its programme.
 Information on the events is available from the Museum website: www.muzeum1939.pl

-- Availability of the tickets and bookings to events depends on the number of free seats.
+- The availability of the tickets and bookings to events depends on the number of free seats.

-- The ticket office accepts cash payments in PLN and pay cards – information on the card types accepted is available from the Museum ticket offices and the website: www.muzeum1939.pl
+- The ticket office accepts cash payments in PLN and payment cards – information on the card types accepted is available from the Museum ticket offices and the website: www.muzeum1939.pl

-- Individual visitors can purchase their ticket via the website: www.bilety.muzeum1939.pl, or at the ticket offices or from the ticket vending machines on the Museum site.
+- Individual visitors can purchase tickets via the website: www.bilety.muzeum1939.pl, or at the ticket offices on the Museum site.

-- The ticket purchased at the ticket office must be scanned at the automatic gates to the Exhibition, or presented to the ticket collector at a temporary exposition.
+- Tickets purchased at the ticket office must be scanned at the automatic gates to the Exhibition, or presented to the ticket collector at a temporary exposition.

-- The ticket purchased online should be printed or saved on a mobile device, then scanned at the automatic gates to the Exhibition, or presented to the ticket collector at a temporary exposition.
+- Tickets purchased online should be printed, then scanned at the automatic gates to the Exhibition, or presented to the ticket collector at a temporary exposition.

-- Advance tickets to the Exhibitions are available only from the Museum ticket offices maximum two days before the visit date and 120 minutes before the Exhibition closing time.
+- Advance tickets to the Exhibitions are available only from the Museum ticket offices up to one day before the visit date and 120 minutes before the Exhibition closing time.

-- The fee for the tickets purchased on line should be paid using the available electronic payment methods.
-Tickets purchased but unpaid for shall be cancelled automatically.
+- The fee for tickets purchased on line should be paid using the available electronic payment methods.
+Tickets purchased which are unpaid for shall be cancelled automatically.

 - Individual visitors are recommended to use an audioguide on their tour.

-- Borrowing an audioguide is paid for separately at the rate given in the valid price list.
+- Renting an audioguide is paid for separately at the rate given in the current price list.

-- Audioguides can be borrowed from the Museum ticket offices.
+- Audioguides can be rented from the Museum ticket offices.